 One awesome thing about using Hyatt points is that you don’t have to try hard to get excellent value.
-In my most recent analysis, I found that I averaged over 1.6 cents per point value without trying to find good value awards (see: What are Hyatt points worth now, and once they add peak/off-peak pricing?).
+In my most recent analysis, I found that I averaged over 1.6 cents per point value without trying to find good value awards (see: What are Hyatt points worth?).
 With many properties, you can easily get much more value.
 Plus, when using points to book award stays, you never have to pay resort fees!

 Stay in Amazing Luxury Hotels

 Hyatt owns a number of luxury brands such as Alila, Andaz, Miraval, Park Hyatt, Thompson, and the Unbound Collection.
-In most cases (Miraval is an exception), standard award prices for standard rooms top out at 30,000 points per night.
-So, when booking a luxury hotel that otherwise sells for $900 per night, you’ll easily get 3 cents per point value even before accounting for savings due to taxes and resort fees on paid rates.
+In most cases (Miraval is an exception), award prices for standard rooms top out at 45,000 points per night.
+So, when booking a luxury hotel that otherwise sells for $900 per night, you’ll easily get 2 cents per point value (and often much more) even before accounting for savings due to taxes and resort fees on paid rates.

 One of my favorite Hyatt stays ever was at the Alila Ventana Big Sur (pictured above).
-Ventana’s rooms normally start at over $1,500 per night, but they can alternatively be booked for only 30,000 points per night.
+Ventana’s rooms normally start at over $1,500 per night, but they can alternatively be booked for 35,000 to 45,000 points per night.
 This is the type of place I’d never even consider booking if it wasn’t for the great value available through Hyatt points!

 Other luxury Hyatt hotels I’ve stayed at and loved include: